Salesforce acts on climate, requiring suppliers to set carbon goals

 The terms require Salesforce suppliers to offset all their emissions involved in delivering services, including the far-reaching so-called Scope 3 emissions, which can encompass activities like business travel or employee commuting.

-Companies such as Salesforce and Apple Inc (AAPL.O) have called for the U.S. Securities and Exchange Commission to make disclosures of those emissions mandatory. read more
+Companies such as Salesforce and Apple Inc have called for the U.S. Securities and Exchange Commission to make disclosures of those emissions mandatory.

 Our Standards: The Thomson Reuters Trust Principles.